Using the Annotations Editor (2D images)

 • A Screenshot function to download a jpg file that includes the scale and uses the Record ID as the filename.

 • All data records in the FaceBase repository are citable.
 To share and cite an annotation, click the Share Annotation icon in the annotation row and choose one of the permanent identifier links.
 The Versioned Link refers to the current version of the annotation.
-The Live Link will take viewers to the live version.
+The Live Link will take viewers to the current version.

 We offer two paths for annotation: online from your web browser or offline via a third-party tool called QuPath.